arojas3552/socialmedia-analysis/README.md

 # socialmedia-analysis

-A data analysis study on social media and its effects on mental health.
+A data analysis study on social media and its effects on health.

 #### Repo details and contents
 Python scripts for data cleaning and processing.